johannilsson/sthlmtraveling/README.markdown

 Changelog
 ---------
+* 1.7.5
+    * Fixed bug related to alternatives when one stop had an location
+* 1.7.4
+    * Wrong map key
 * 1.7.3
     * Added site suggestions if a routes was not found because sl.se mixed up some sites, or if the user misspelled the site name.
 Resolves #3